ChameleonCloud/keycloak-chameleon/README.md

   conditions for use of the Chameleon platform.
 * A required action that requires a user to update their profile and set required fields that are non-standard.
-* A required action that displays an additional notification message to users in a certain state.

 ## Build